weecology/TreeDemo/README.md

 ## Parse Zooniverse Annotations

 Zooniverse/ folder contains utilities for downloading annotations.
+They should be run in the following order

+1. parse_annotations downloads each annotation and saves a .shp
+2. prepare_model copies the data to a single directory.
-parse_annotations downloads each annotation and saves a .shp create_dead_dataset.py creates a train test split for dead/alive trees
+3. create_dead_dataset.py creates a train test split for dead/alive trees

 ## Citation